cotes2020/jekyll-theme-chirpy/README.md

 ├── _posts          # posts stay here
 ├── _scripts
 │   └── travis      # CI stuff, remove it
-├── .travis.yml     # remove it, too
+├── .travis.yml     # remove this, too
+├── .github         # remove
 ├── assets
 ├── tabs
 │   └── about.md    # the ABOUT page